TaygaHoshi/tt-project/Lists/List of One Handed Weapons.md

 	+ Range: 5 meters.
 	+ This attack's precision rolls are made against Evasion.
 	+ Ignores weapon precision.
-	+ Create an elemental orb, which falls to the ground and explodes, dealing 12 damage to all creatures within 1 meter radius..
+	+ Create an elemental orb, which falls to the ground and explodes, dealing 12 damage to all creatures within 1 meter radius.
+Potency bonus to damage is doubled for this attack.
 + (Prepared) Counterspell
 	+ Range: 5 meters.
 	+ Ignores weapon damage and precision.